EdgarStroh/Portfolio/README.md

 👨‍💻 About

-This project was developed independently by Edgar Stroh as part of a career shift into web development.
+This project was developed independently by me Edgar Stroh as part of a career shift into web development.
 The goal: to combine technical skills with personal storytelling, giving employers and collaborators a clear impression of both code quality and character.

 📄 License